"Heavy snowfall could show up again:" Warns Snow Report for upcoming weekend

 - Snow Report South Africa has forecasted widespread low-level snowfall again this weekend, from 28 September

-GIWUSA believes that South Africa was not equipped and ready for the extreme cold front and heavy snowfall that hit parts of the country.
+FREE STATE - GIWUSA believes South Africa was not equipped and ready for the extreme cold front and heavy snowfall that hit parts of the country.
 Further snowfall is forecast.

 It was not only the recent snowfall that hit South Africa but climate change that has had a tragic impact across the country in the past few years.